75+ Mounts Ranked

 Using the CGX for Deep-Sky Astrophotography

 Users of the CGX can expect sub-arcsecond guiding with appropriate payloads and guiding setups.
-You can easily use an 8-9.25” SCT/reducer, 11” RASA, 6” refractor, or 10” Newtonian on the CGX for long-exposure imaging.
-A 10-11” SCT can also work if you don’t push exposure times too long.
+I could easily use an 8-9.25” SCT/reducer, 11” RASA, 6” refractor, or 10” Newtonian on the CGX for long-exposure imaging.
+A 10-11” SCT also works if I don’t push exposure times too long.

 Should I buy a Used Celestron CGX?